Star Wars: Ewoks: Action figures

 In 1985, Kenner Products produced a series of action figures based on the series.
 A second wave of figures were prototyped but ultimately cancelled due to poor sales of the initial wave.
 Several previously released Ewok themed vehicles, play sets, and accessories were advertised on the card backs of the figures but were curiously never offered in Ewoks Cartoon branded packaging.

 Comics

 In 1985, Star Comics, an imprint of Marvel, published a bi-monthly Ewoks comic based on the animated series.
 It ran for two years, with a total of 14 issues.
 Like the TV series, it was aimed towards a younger audience and produced parallel to a comic spun off from Droids.
 Issue #10 of Ewoks continued the "Lost in Time" crossover story from Droids #4.
 Additionally, Spanish comics publisher Editorial Gepsa produced two-page Ewoks comics as part of an anthology series.

+A one-shot graphic novel bridging the gaps between the cartoon, the two Ewoks films, and Return of the Jedi titled Ewoks: Shadows of Endor was released in 2013.